-- Demonstrate an ability to revise creative work, incorporating critiques leading to works of publishable quality - Demonstrate an ability to write well in chosen genre - Demonstrate an ability to critique their own work and the work of others - Demonstrate an ability to critically interpret literary works, using outside sources
+- Students will demonstrate mastery of craft in chosen genre. - Students will demonstrate an ability to critique their own work and the works of others as well as incorporate critiques in revision - Students will demonstrate an ability to critically interpret literary works, using outside sources.